AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-nodejs-mongodb-app.md

 In this step, you create a MongoDB database in Azure.
 When your app is deployed to Azure, it uses this database for its production workload.

-For MongoDB, this tutorial uses [Azure Cosmos DB](/documentdb/).
-Cosmos DB supports MongoDB client connections.
+For MongoDB, this tutorial uses [Azure DocumentDb](/documentdb/).
+DocumentDb supports MongoDB client connections.

 ### Log in to Azure